marionpobelle/marionpobelle/README.md

 I love learning new skills and seeing how far I can push them.
 In my spare time, I enjoy longboarding and baking.

-❗️All of my main projects that are public are pinned. \n ❗️All projects should have a README file attached for more information.
+❗️All of my main projects that are public are pinned.\
+❗️All projects should have a README file attached for more information.

 # SKILLS